-If approved, cannabis products would arrive in State compliant packaging that is odor-resistant sealed and remain unopened while on the premises.
+If approved, cannabis products would arrive in State compliant packaging that is odorresistant sealed and remain unopened while on the premises.
 Pursuant to the CMMC, "odor control devices and techniques shall be incorporated in all cannabis businesses to ensure that odors from cannabis are not detectable off site".
 Further, as conditioned, if cannabis odor is detected outside of the building or off-site, the business owner/operator will be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services or their designee.
-Lastly, cannabis products are subject to State mandated waste protocols and are not allowed to be disposed of in any exterior trash enclosure.
+Lastly, cannabis products are not allowed to be disposed of in the exterior trash enclosure.